Neurodivergence and Relationships

 On the negative side, it can:

 • Lead people to not look further at what is behind the label.
 For example, once the label of depression is applied, there is a risk that the person diagnosing does not look at the cause.
-Depression can be caused by things such as dissatisfaction at work, relational problems, and high anxiety, and it is important to look at these elements rather than just diagnosing depression.
+Depression can be caused by many things such as dissatisfaction at work, relational problems, and high anxiety.
+It is important to look at what is driving the problem rather than just diagnosing depression.

 • Create a passive approach to the tendency.
 Another consequence of the medical model is that for most medical problems, the person just needs to seek the right treatment, take it, and wait for the disease to cure.
 That is not the same with brains that work in unique ways, we often need to work hard at managing our tendencies so that they are not so impactful to those around